mongodb/mongo/docs/golden_data_test_framework.md

 Note: this setup is only required to use buildscripts/golden_test.py itself.
 It is NOT required to just run the Golden Data tests when not using buildscripts/golden_test.py.

-1. Create a yaml config file, as described by golden_test_options.idl (link TBD).
+1. Create a yaml config file, as described by [Appendix - Config file reference](#appendix---config-file-reference).
 2. Set GOLDEN_TEST_CONFIG_PATH environment variable to config file location, so that is available when running tests and when running buildscripts/golden_test.py tool.